jakeard/Data-Structures/1-stacks.md

 All of the operations listed for stacks in this module are very efficient, and are all O(1).
 This is why stacks are a great data structure to use in appropriate places.

+## Common Errors

+It is important to remember that the last thing that goes on the stack is the first thing that comes off.
+If you start removing from the front, then you have changed from a stack to a queue, and it may mess up the data that you have already entered into the stack.

 ## Example

 ```python